Vyral/base-template/_posts/2019-06-13-which-home-style-trends-are-back-in-this-year.md

 {% include youtube.html %}

-Today I want to discuss some of the various home dec&oacute;r trends that we’ve noticed cropping up in the market this year.
-Find out what’s going on right here.
+<p style="text-aign: center;"><em>Today I want to discuss some of the various home dec&oacute;r trends that we’ve noticed cropping up in the market this year.
+Find out what’s going on right here.</em></p>

 Over the past couple of years, the rustic look has been very popular in the market.
 More recently, however, that style has morphed into more of a modern aesthetic.
 Rustic isn’t out quite yet, but it is slowing down.
 Homeowners have been moving back black-and-white contrasts in their properties with a lot of steel and wood mixed in.
 Asymmetry and earth tones are on their way back in, when it seems like they just went out not too long ago.